Popscotch/Clicker-Game-Tutorial/README.md

 }
 ```

-Refresh the page and see.
+Now refresh the webpage in your browser and try clicking on the button again.
 Can you see the number updating on the page?

 ---